maweis1981/uas/wiki/user_in_contacts.md

 ## 6. user/in_contacts

-Retrieve User's friends Information
+Retrieve User's in Contacts Information

-User's friends List
+User's in Contacts List

 ### URL